aineo/genai-notes/README.md

 # genai-notes
-Project with notebooks of applications of various GenAI models
+Notebooks with application of various GenAI models